Rehabilitation Options, Including Hyperbaric Oxygen Therapy (HBOT), for Stroke Patients

 For those who have difficulties dressing, cooking, or bathing, the OT will find solutions to help carry out these activities of daily living to the best of their ability.
-Studies indicate OT programs focused on impairment and basic living activities can help patients progress to more advanced activities later on.
-Over half—61.5%—of stroke patients receive PT and OT care.
+These statistics outline the importance of OT in the recovery process.

-HBOT’s Groundbreaking Therapeutic Approach
+The Groundbreaking Therapeutic Approach of HBOT

-An up-and-coming therapy that has shown promise in clinical research is Hyperbaric Oxygen Therapy (HBOT).
-HBOT has evident indications of brain-cell rehabilitation in patients suffering from post-stroke disabilities.
+An up-and-coming therapy for long-term stroke recovery that has shown promise in clinical research is Hyperbaric Oxygen Therapy (HBOT).
+HBOT has clear indications of brain-cell rehabilitation in patients suffering from post-stroke disabilities.

 - Patients were further assessed using brain metabolism imaging (SPECT scans) to examine brain activity during the HBOT treatment.
-The imaging demonstrably showed that brain metabolism lesions previously observed in specific brain areas had disappeared.
+“The SPECT after HBOT demonstrated the disappearance of the perfusion lesions.”

 Not only did the study determine significant improvements in patients treated with HBOT, it crucially found that the progression occurred in patients even many months after the stroke event.

-Backed by over a decade of research, the Aviv Medical Program can include HBOT along with cognitive training, dietary coaching, and physical performance training to help you recover even long after a stroke.
+Backed by over a decade of research, the Aviv Medical Program can include HBOT, along with cognitive training, dietary coaching, and physical performance training to help you recover even long after a stroke.